Modern Slavery Statement and Policy 2019

-The Company is a wholly owned subsidiary of KDDI Corporation, Japan’s second largest telecommunications provider with 50 years of excellence in dependable connectivity.
-KDDI Corporation has 114 offices around the globe in 28 regions.
-Established in 1989, originally to provide managed ICT solutions for European branches and subsidiaries of key Japanese corporations, the Company now provides a wide range of ICT solutions and services, including network, cloud computing and system integration as well voice wholesale to customers in the EMEA region from its head office in London and branch offices in the Netherlands, Belgium, Turkey and Russia.
+The Company is a wholly owned subsidiary of KDDI Corporation, one of the largest telecommunications provider in Japan with 50 years of excellence in dependable connectivity.
+KDDI Corporation has over 100 offices around the globe in 62 cities.
+Established in 1989, originally to provide managed ICT solutions for European branche s and subsidiaries of key Japanese corporations, the Company now provides a wide range of ICT solutions and services, including network, cloud computing and system integration to customers in the EMEA region from its head office in London and branch offices in the Netherlands, Belgium, Turkey and Russia.

 - The Company operates a local and regional supply chain with a preference for long term business relationships.

 - The Company’s aim is to improve performance by embedding risk management into the core of what we do and ensure it is key to our corporate strategy.
 This applies to our Modern Slavery Policy which allows the business to support sound decision-making both internally and across our supply chain.